Christopher L. Hering

 Before joining Gammage & Burnham, Chris clerked for Arizona Supreme Court Justice A. John Pelander.
 He earned his J.D., summa cum laude, from the University of Arizona, where he graduated first in his class and was inducted into the Order of the Coif.
 Before law school, Chris attended the Barrett Honors College at Arizona State University as an undergraduate, graduating summa cum laude with B.S. degrees in Economics and Finance.

-Chris has been selected by Super Lawyers as one of its Southwest Rising Stars for fice consecutive years from 2014 to 2018.
+Chris has been selected by Super Lawyers as one of its Southwest Rising Stars for five consecutive years from 2014 to 2018.
 This designation is given to only 2.5% of Arizona lawyers.

 - State Bar of Arizona